-Underhill (DE-682) was laid down on 16 September 1943 at Quincy, Mass., by the Bethlehem Steel Company's Fore River Shipyard; launched on 15 October 1943; sponsored by Mrs. Bertha Underhill, aunt of Ensign Underhill; and commissioned on 15 November 1943, Lt.
-Comdr.
+Underhill (DE-682) was laid down on 16 September 1943 at Quincy, Mass., by the Bethlehem Steel Company's Fore River Shipyard; launched on 15 October 1943; sponsored by Mrs. Bertha Underhill, aunt of Ens.
+Underhill; and commissioned on 15 November 1943, Lt.
+Cmdr.
 Sidney R. Jackson, USNR, in command.

-Following shakedown out of Bermuda, the new destroyer escort got underway from Boston on 17 January 1944; arrived at Guantanamo on the 22d; and reported to Commander, Caribbean Sea Frontier, for duty.
-She operated out of Trinidad and Guantanamo escorting convoys until late in May when she escorted SS George Washington from Kingston, Jamaica, to Miami.
+Following shakedown out of Bermuda, the new escort vessel got underway from Boston on 17 January 1944; arrived at Guantanamo on the 22d; and reported to Commander Caribbean Sea Frontier for duty.
+She operated out of Trinidad and Guantanamo escorting convoys until late in May when she escorted George Washington from Kingston, Jamaica, to Miami.

 During the remainder of 1944, Underhill continued Atlantic convoy escort duties.
 In September, she conducted UGS 54 to Plymouth, England, and, late in October, returned with a group of tank landing ships.
 She escorted Convoy UGS 60 from Boston to Mers elKebir in November; then engaged in antisubmarine warfare exercises out of Oran with French submarine Doris.
 She departed that Algerian port on 3 December escorting GUS 60 and reached New York on the 21st.